You can replace eggs in recipes with a variety of other foods, including applesauce, ground flaxseed, yogurt, and some kinds of tofu.

 However, it’s an animal protein that is typically derived from the collagen of pigs and cows.
 If you avoid animal products, agar-agar is a vegan alternative obtained from a type of seaweed or algae.

-Both can be found as unflavored powders in most supermarkets and health food stores.
+Both can be found as unflavored powders in most supermarkets and health food stores or online.

-To replace one egg, dissolve 1 tablespoon (about 9 grams) of unflavored gelatin in 1 tablespoon (15 grams) of cold water.
-Then, mix in 2 tablespoons (30 grams) of boiling water until frothy.
+To replace 1 egg, dissolve 1 tbsp (about 9 g) of unflavored gelatin in 1 tbsp (15 g) of cold water.
+Then, mix in 2 tbsp (30 g) of boiling water until frothy.

-Alternatively, you can use 1 tablespoon (9 grams) of agar-agar powder mixed with 1 tablespoon (15 grams) of water to replace one egg.
+Alternatively, you can use 1 tbsp (9 g) of agar-agar powder mixed with 1 tbsp (15 g) of water to replace 1 egg.

 Neither of these replacements should affect the flavor of your finished product, but they may create a slightly stiffer texture.

 Soy lecithin is a byproduct of soybean oil and has binding properties similar to that of eggs.
 It’s frequently added to commercially prepared foods because of its ability to mix and hold ingredients together.
 But obviously, this is one to skip if you have a soy allergy.

-It’s also sold in powder form in most health food stores.
+It’s also sold in powder form in most health food stores and online.

-Adding 1 tablespoon (14 grams) of soy lecithin powder to your recipe can replace one egg.
+Adding 1 tbsp (14 g) of soy lecithin powder to your recipe can replace 1 egg.

 Here are the best replacements for each:

-- Egg whites: Aquafaba is the best option.
-Use 3 tablespoons (45 grams) for each egg white you want to replace.
+Aquafaba is the best option.
+Use 3 tbsp (45 g) for each egg white you want to replace.

-- Egg yolks: Soy lecithin is a great substitute.
-You can replace each large egg yolk with 1 tablespoon (14 grams).
+Soy lecithin is a great substitute.
+You can replace each large egg yolk with 1 tbsp (14 g).

-Unfortunately, some people cannot eat eggs, or simply choose not to.
+Some people cannot eat eggs or choose not to.
 Luckily, plenty of foods can replace eggs in baking, though not all of them act the same way.

 Some egg alternatives are better for heavy, dense products, while others are great for light and fluffy baked goods.